 Finding a new dental office can often be a challenge.
-Fortunately, South Stone Dental Care in Spokane, Washington can satisfy all your dental needs.
+Fortunately, South Pavilion Dental Care in Spokane, Washington can satisfy all your dental needs.
 The following will provide you with an overview of what to expect from your first visit to our dental office.

 It can be easy to forget when you scheduled a dental appointment but now we're able to remind you with an Appointment Reminder via email or text message.
 And if it's your first visit, we'll be happy to provide driving directions.
 Just click on the link below to let us know how you'd like to be contacted.
 Please print, sign, and bring this with you on your next appointment.
 We'll do the rest!